tfjmp/xanthus/README.md

     - Other controllable factors may be omitted in the description that may or may not affect the final results of the experiment.
 For example, background activities may have been included in the dataset but was not discussed in detail.

-Before we go into any detail about using **Pegasus** for automated, reproducible data generation for security analysis, we describe a pipeline in which we create dataset for a *specific* attack in a push-button fashion. **Pegasus** is a higher-level abstracted framework that generates such a pipeline for *any* attack that existing or future IDS intend to evaluate.
+Before we go into any detail about using **Xanthus** for automated, reproducible data generation for security analysis, we describe a pipeline in which we create dataset for a *specific* attack in a push-button fashion. **Xanthus** is a higher-level abstracted framework that generates such a pipeline for *any* attack that existing or future IDS intend to evaluate.

-## Primer to Pegasus: A Specific Pipeline
+## Primer to Xanthus: A Specific Pipeline

 We introduce a specific pipeline that automates data capture for a particular attack.
 In this pipeline, we deploy virtual machines (VM), set up a virtual environment that recreates the attack scenario,